Sodaware/crypto-ticker-mode/README.md

   changed.
 This is a dash by default.

-### Configuring the Cryptsy Driver
+### Configuring the CoinGecko Driver

-To change the displayed exchange rate, the following variable should be
+To change the displayed exchange rate, the following variables should be
 modified:

-* `crypto-ticker-mode-driver-cryptsy-market-id` - This is the Cryptsy market ID to fetch data for.
-A full list of markets can be found on the Cryptsy homepage.
+* `crypto-ticker-mode-driver-coingecko-from-currency` - The coin to convert from.
+This will be something like "dogecoin" or "bitcoin".
+Defaults to "dogecoin".
+* `crypto-ticker-mode-driver-coingecko-to-currency` - The currency to convert to to.
+Defaults to "usd".

 ### Changing Drivers